-- Call an ambulance & get victim medical treatment.
+- Call an ambulance & get the victim’s medical treatment.

-- Keep victim lying down keeping the airway passage open.
+- Keep the victim lying down keeping the airway passage open.

 - Conserve body heat & do not leave unattended.

-- If eyes affected, wash thoroughly with clean water.
+- If eyes are affected, wash thoroughly with clean water.
 Cold compresses may be helpful.

-- Victims with minor exposure & not unconscious; send to doctor to be checked out and not allow return to work until next day.
+- Victims with minor exposure & not unconscious; send to the doctor to be checked out and not allowed to return to work until the next day.

 - IF YOU TRY TO RESCUE SOMEONE WITHOUT NECESSARY RESPIRATORY EQUIPMENT, YOU WILL BECOME A VICTIM OF THIS DEADLY GAS TOO.

-- IF YOU WANT TO HELP THE VICTIM, ASK FOR HELP FROM EMERGENCY RESCUE SERVICE.
+- IF YOU WANT TO HELP THE VICTIM, ASK FOR HELP FROM THE EMERGENCY RESCUE SERVICE.